sunnysideup/silverstripe-ecommerce_giftvoucher/docs/en/INDEX.md

 We welcome any contributions.
-See [CONTRIBUTING.md](CONTRIBUTING.md) for more details.
+See [Browse the API](CONTRIBUTING.md) for more details.

 ## Paid assistance